San Diego, “America’s finest city”, has some of the best 4th of July events throughout the city and surrounding area.

 Old Town Celebrations

-For the perfect day of traditional Fourth of July celebrations (we’re talking 1800s-style), head to Old Town Historic Park for a classic parade, crafts, and kid-friendly activities such as wagon rides, period games, music, a pie-eating contest, and more.
+For the perfect day of traditional 4th of July San Diego celebrations (we’re talking 1800s-style), head to Old Town Historic Park for a classic parade, crafts, and kid-friendly activities such as wagon rides, period games, music, a pie-eating contest, and more.

 - Where: Historic Old Town, 2754 Calhoun Street, San Diego, CA 92110

-Strictly called “OB” by the locals, Ocean Beach offers a fun-filled day of Fourth of July fun with a spectacular fireworks display right off the OB Pier.
+Strictly called “OB” by the locals, Ocean Beach offers a fun-filled day of 4th of July fun with a spectacular fireworks display right off the OB Pier.

 Pack a picnic and head to the beach for a day of swimming, lounging, playing in the sand, and shopping along Newport Ave.
 Bring a radio to tune into the fireworks soundtrack.